Security & Privacy

 | Upstash Redis | Hashed IP, Stripe customer ID, numeric counters | Rate limiting, subscription state |

-| Neon Postgres | Affiliate emails, ref codes, conversion ledger, bill SHA-256 hashes | Affiliate program, refund-abuse detection |
+| Neon Postgres | Affiliate emails, ref codes, conversion ledger | Affiliate program operations |

-| Resend | Recipient email, message body | Receipts, recovery links, letter delivery |
+| Resend | Recipient email, message body, attached PDF | Receipts, recovery links, letter delivery, full-report PDF after payment |

 | Cloudflare Turnstile | Bot-detection challenge | CAPTCHA on free upload |